jasonsatran/spark-meta/README.md

 # spark-meta

-Meta data utilities for the Spark DataFrame.
+Meta data utilities for the Spark DataFrame

-The first version of this library adds a profile command to a DataFrame via an implicit class.
-This works in a similar way to the df.describe, but acts on non-numeric columns.

 ## Profile

+Data profiling works similar to df.describe(), but acts on non-numeric columns.

 To use profile execute the implicit method profile on a DataFrame.
 An example follows.